alexis-82/CustomWindows10/README.md

 ```

 13. We close the Windows installation and reboot
-14. If we have done everything right in the secondary we will find the file install.wim
+14. If we have done everything right in the secondary we will find the file install.esd
 15. In the same drive we create a folder eg. files and we copy all the files from the Windows CD-ROM
 16. Copy the install.esd file into the \files\sources\ folder and overwrite
 17. Last step we run the following command to generate our beautiful ISO: